niuers/Learning-From-Data-A-Short-Course/Introduction to Machine Learning.md

 * Online vs. Batch Learning Protocol

 ### Machine Learning Algorithms
+#### Linear Regression
+* Subset Selection
+* Lasso
+* Linear Models with Least Squares (more flexible with all variables, i.e. no sparsity)
+* Generalized Additive Models

+#### Others
+* Trees
+* Bagging
+* Boosting
+* SVM

 #### Smoothers
 * Nearest Neighbor Methods
 * Kernel Smoother
 * Spline Smoother
+  * Thin-plate spline

+### Trade-Offs
+#### Prediction Accuracy vs. Interpretability
+* Linear models are easy to interpret but have less accuracy.

+#### Good-fit vs. Over-fit vs. Under-fit

+* Choosing the amount of flexibility of a model amounts to a bias-variance trade-off.
+And depending on the problem, we might want to make the trade-off in a different place.
+And we can use the validation set or left out data to help us make that choice.
+* More complicated models typically have lower bias at the cost of higher variance.
+This has an unclear effect on Reducible Error (could go up or down) and no effect on Irreducible Error.

+#### Parsimony vs. Black-box
+* We often prefer a simpler model involving few variables over a black-box predictor involving them all.

 ### Relations to other fields
 * Machine learning can be viewed as a branch of AI.